-Individual high and low pressure alarms should be tested at the tank to ensure their proper operation prior to commencing bunkering unless the system is provided with an electronic self-testing capability which monitors the condition of the alarm circuitry and sensor and confirms the instrument set point.
+Individual high and low pressure alarms should be tested at the tank to ensure their proper operation prior to commencing bunkering unless the system is provided with an electronic selftesting capability which monitors the condition of the alarm circuitry and sensor and confirms the instrument set point.

-Vessels in possession of an inspection certificate shall be subject to the requirements of the ES-TRIN, in particular Annex 8 Chapter 5.
+Vessels in possession of an inspection certificate or Union certificate shall be subject to the requirements of the ES-TRIN, in particular annex 8 (2.1.13).